Lattice of the dual of an Anderson $t$-motive in terms of a map to a flag variety

+\abstract Let $M$ be an uniformizable Anderson $t$-motive of rank $r$, $L$ its lattice and $l_*:=\{l_1,\dots, l_r\}$ its basis.
+We define a map $\de$ from the set of these bases to a flag variety (the present text gives the definition of $\de$ only for elements of the maximal Schubert cell, and for few other cases).
+If $l_*$ belongs to the maximal Schubert cell then $\de(l_*)$ is described as a set of matrices parametrized by integer points of a tetrahedron; they are called the Siegel element of $l_*$.
+We give explicit formulas for a Siegel element for $M'$ --- the dual of $M$.
+As a by-product, we get another proof of the theorem that the lattice of $M'$ is the dual of the lattice of $M$, independent of the proof obtained by U. Hartl and A.-K. Juschka.
+Generalizations of this result to non-maximal Schubert cells, other tensor operations (tensor product and Hom) and t-motives having non-trivial endomorphism rings, are subjects of further research. \endabstract \endtopmatter \document {\bf 0.
+Introduction.} \nopagebreak

-Paper [GL07] gives a definition of the dual $M'$ of an Anderson t-motive $M$, and proves that the lattice of $M'$ is the dual of the lattice of $M$ --- for the case of $M$ with the nilpotent operator $N=0$.
+Paper [GL07] gives a definition of the dual $M'$ of an Anderson t-motive $M$, and proves that the lattice of $M'$ is the dual of the lattice of $M$ --- for the case of $M$ having the nilpotent operator $N=0$.
 It also contains some explicit formulas for equations defining $M'$.

-The present paper extends this result to the case of arbitrary $M$ (Theorem 4.5), i.e. of $M$ having the nilpotent operator $N\ne0$.
-The theorem is proved not for all $M$ but for "almost all", namely, only for $M$ satisfying a technical Condition 4.2.
-Conjecturally, it holds for all $M$.
-We also demand that $M$ is defined over the affine line $\n A^1$.
+The present paper grew out from an attempt to extend this result to the case of arbitrary $M$ (Theorem 4.5), i.e. of $M$ having the nilpotent operator $N\ne0$.
+We construct a map $\de$ from the set of bases of lattices of t-motives to a flag variety that we denote by tFV, see 3b.10 for its definition, and 3b.7 for the definition of its Iwahori subgroup.
+Really, in the present paper the map $\de$ is defined only for the preimage of the maximal Schubert cell of tFV, and for a few more elementary cases where $N=0$ (see Section 3c).
+Its definition for all cases is a subject of further research.

-The proof is in coordinates: we consider Siegel objects --- analogs of Siegel matrices for $M$ and for $M'$, and we show that they are --- in some sense --- mutually dual.
-A Siegel object of a t-motive $M$ of degree $\g m$ ( = minimal number such that $N^{\g m}=0$) is a set of matrices $S_*$ depending on 3 parameters, see (3.15).
+If $l_*=\{l_1,\dots,l_r\}$ is a basis of a lattice of a t-motive such that $\de(l_*)$ belongs to the maximal Schubert cell of tFV, then $\de(l_*)$ is described in terms of a set of matrices $S_*$ depending on 3 parameters, see (3a.5.4.1).
+We call it the Siegel object of $l_*$ (it is an analog of a Siegel matrix for the case when $M$ has $N=0$).
 The set of variation of these parameters is the set of integer points of a 3-dimensional tetrahedron such that each edge contains $\g m$ points, hence the total quantity of matrices $S_*$ is the tetrahedral number $T_{\g m}=\binom{\g m+2}{3}$.

+These Siegel objects characterize elements in the maximal Schubert cell in a tFV.
+See for example [B] for the theory of flag varieties.
+We give in Sections 3a.1 -- 3a.5 a description of these flag varieties and the definition of Siegel objects corresponding to its elements.
+Also, they can be interpreted as representatives of unilateral cosets in elements of Hecke algebra, see Section 3d.6.
+The Section 3d.7 contains a "wrong" interpretation in terms of Hecke algebras, and Section 3d.8 contains some research problems.
+All these sections 3a.1 -- 3d.8 can be read independently on the contents of other parts of the paper.
+They are of elementary nature, they do not require knowledge of the theory of t-motives.